antaresproject/docs/docs/services/test_benchmark.md

 ## Introduction

-Benchmark test (Testbench) is a set of tools that support the writing of unit tests.
-In order to apply the testing environment, it is necessary to inherit from the following class:
+Benchmark test (Testbench) is a set of tools which support unit tests writing.
+In order to apply testing environment it is necessary to inherit from the following class:

 > The default path of test benchmark sources is `src/core/src/utils/testbench/`.